Chathu12345/GlideApplication/README.md

 # GlideApplication

-Final output of the SearchBar Application looks like below,
+Final output of the GlideApplication looks like below,

 <br>